syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/uploader/EJ2_ASP.NETCORE/how-to/add-confirm-dialog-to-remove-the-files.md

 ---
 layout: post
-title: Welcome to Syncfusion Essential ##Platform_Name##
+title: Add Confirm Dialog To Remove The Files in ##Platform_Name## Uploader Component
-description: Learn here all about Add Confirm Dialog To Remove The Files of Syncfusion Essential ##Platform_Name## widgets based on HTML5 and jQuery.
+description: Learn here all about Add Confirm Dialog To Remove The Files in Syncfusion ##Platform_Name## Uploader component and more.
 platform: ej2-asp-core-mvc
 control: Add Confirm Dialog To Remove The Files
 publishingplatform: ##Platform_Name##